 While viewing the schedule on the Guidebook Web page, you'll see the session times according to the time zone of your computer.
 You can click on the Add button on the right.
 If you are already logged in, it will add the session to your schedule.

 Users can also expand the entire daily schedule using the Show full schedule button, to more easily view the sessions in the schedule.
 Additionally, the schedule view can be filtered by tracks at the top right of the Schedule view, if the schedule sessions are assigned to Schedule Tracks.

 If you have created a personal schedule, you can see the sessions you are registered for (including those that have been assigned to you using Preset Schedules) via the My Schedule tab.
 This option will only be available if sessions in your guide can be added to the My Schedule feature.

 If you are not currently logged in when you attempt to add a session to your schedule, it will prompt you to log in or sign up if you don’t already have an account created.
-The prompt also includes the ability to enter a phone number to send a text with the link to download the guide.

 You can click on a session to view the details for that session, including a session description, links to other items in the guide, and links to URLs or PDFs.

 If a video has been linked on the video tab of the session, it will be displayed when viewing the session on the Guidebook Web page.
 You can choose to watch the video within the session, or dock the video to continue watching the video while navigating to other areas of the Guidebook Web page.

 The videos displayed on a Guidebook Web page will have a badge depending on their status.
 If the content is currently being streamed live, the thumbnail will have a “live” badge to let you know that this video is currently active.
 If a start time has been set but the video is not yet active, the video will display an “upcoming" badge.

 Within a schedule session, you will be able to engage in live conversations with other users, provided that the Session Discussion feature is enabled and you are logged in.